 Let’s learn more about the Camarillo White horse breed and what makes it so special.

 The first Camarillo White horse was born around 1911 in California.
 In 1921, a man named Adolfo Camarillo bought this horse at a state fair.
+It’s one of the most popular white horse breeds.

 The horse was called Sultan, and he would go on to compete successfully in stock competitions and also sire future generations of horses.
 These solid white horses became known as the Camarillo White horse.